build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 ![API Gateway Cognito Authorizer Test Option](images/api-gateway-cognito-authorizer-test.png)

-Importantly, you can see that you can identify the users cognito username (`cognito:username`) and cognito user id (`sub`) from the token.
+Importantly, you can see that you can identify the users' Cognito username (`cognito:username`) and Cognito user ID (`sub`) from the token.

 The authorizer is being used in the POST /checkout method.
 This means that checkout is accessible only to registered users: